The Tokenpocalypse Is Here

 Welcome to The Human in the Loop , a weekly look at what’s going on in the world of AI.
 Every week, I go through the biggest stories, the weird experiments, and the stuff that might actually matter in our day-to-day lives.

-Unknown Host hosts The Human in the Loop.
+Unknown Host hosts The Human in the Loop, a technology show with 39 episodes published.

 The most powerful AI model in general release this week requires government approval to access.
 OpenAI launched Sol, Terra, and Luna (restricted to around 20 companies).
 That's not a GTM decision.
 That's a policy one.
 Be